-The Global Opportunity Explorer is a platform which offers direct access to the most innovative solutions and market opportunities
+The Global Opportunity Explorer is a platform which showcase the most innovative solutions, market opportunities and cities.

 Rooted in over five years of research involving 18,000 business leaders and 17 expert panels, the Explorer guides you through hundreds of sustainable solutions and market opportunities which address the SDGs (Sustainable Development Goals).